-In Spain there are a lot of traditional sweets, and it seems that almost all of them come from the arabic tradition.
-Let’s discover some of those!
+Christmas sweets in Spain are the most traditional food in this time of the year.
+In Spain there are a lot of traditional sweets, and it seems that almost all of them come from the Arabic tradition.

 This soft dough is used to make sweets of different type and shape.